sorbet/sorbet/website/docs/rbi.md

 last run.
 If there are changes (or if it has never run with this specific hash before) it will check every gem to see if they have a `rbi/` directory.
-If so, they will all be written out to a `~/.cache/sorbet/gem-rbis/<hash>` file and used when typechecking your code.
+If so, they will all be written out to a `~/.cache/sorbet/gem-rbis/<hash>` file and used when typechecking the code.
 These are not included in the normal `sorbet/` files because they will be machine dependent so we don't want those ending up in version control.